 The level of ‘snugness’ can be changed either via the app or from physical buttons located on the midsoles.

-Overall, these tech sneakers deliver a highly comfortable and personalised experience.
+Overall, these tech sneakers deliver a highly comfortable and personalized experience.

 According to Nike, there are further firmware updates to be rolled out.

 These updates will allow for further improvements relating to flexibility, safety, and more.